projectglow/glow/docs/source/tertiary/whole-genome-regression.rst

 Performance
 -----------

-The following figures demonstrates the performance gain obtained by using parallelized GloWGR in comparision with single machine BOLT, fastGWA GRM, and regenie for quantitative and binary phenotypes.
+The following figure demonstrates the performance gain obtained by using parallelized GloWGR in comparision with single machine BOLT, fastGWA GRM, and regenie for fitting WGR models against 50 quantitative phenotypes from the UK Biobank project.

-..
-TODO: We need to add more information on the experiments behind this graphs.

 .. image:: ../_static/images/wgr_runtime.png
    :scale: 50 %